The salary-day autopilot

 This deserves its own article (several exist on this site), but the short version: pick one charity you've evaluated, not five charities you feel vaguely positive about.

 Splitting £30/month across six organisations means each gets £5.
 Admin costs alone eat a meaningful chunk of small donations.
-Better to give £30 to one organisation that has strong evidence it's effective.
+Better to give £30 to one organisation with strong evidence behind it.

-The go-to starting point remains GiveWell's top charity list.
+GiveWell's top charity list remains the go-to starting point.
 Against Malaria Foundation costs roughly $5,500 per life saved.
-StrongMinds costs under $500 per person moved out of depression.
+StrongMinds treats depression for under $500 per person.
 New Incentives costs around $900 per child fully vaccinated.
-These are auditable numbers backed by randomised trials.
-They're not marketing copy.
+These are auditable numbers backed by randomised trials, not marketing copy.

 Pick one.
 Set up the standing order.
 Review once a year.

-There's a psychological argument for giving regularly that doesn't get made enough: it changes how you think about yourself.
+There's a psychological argument for giving regularly that doesn't get aired enough: it changes how you think about yourself.

-You are not waiting to feel generous enough to give.
-You are a person who gives, and the standing order is the proof.
-The motivation follows the action, not the other way around.
+You're not waiting to feel generous enough.
+You're a person who gives, and the standing order is the proof.
+Motivation follows the action, not the other way around.

 What to do now

 Log into your bank.
-Navigate to standing orders.
+Go to standing orders.
 Set up a new one:

 - Payee: one well-evaluated charity (your choice, but make it real)